nickfargo/state/src/state.coffee.md

 in the owner’s prototype chain, then the owner’s implementation of that method must be copied into the root, where it defines the owner’s default behavior.

-        if this is @root
+        if this is @root then for own key, method of @owner
-          for own key, method of @owner when key isnt 'constructor' and typeof method is 'function' and not method.isDispatcher and
+          @addMethod key, method if key isnt 'constructor' and typeof method is 'function' and not method.isDispatcher and
             @method key, VIA_PROTO

-            @addMethod key, method
+The superstate and parastates of `this` `State` are `linearize`d to define its **resolution order**.

+        @linearize VIA_SUB if this is @root or ~attributes & INCIPIENT

         this